 Also, use your profile URL and the official LinkedIn logo to mention LinkedIn on your resume.
 Simply copy and paste your personal page address into the “Contact Information” section of your resume. ☝️

-It is possible to customize your LinkedIn URL, in order to make it cleaner and more polished.
+It is possible to customize your LinkedIn URL, in order to make it more polished.
 To do so, follow our dedicated tutorial here! 💥

 Bonus: Here’s a tutorial video on how to create and publish creative content using Canva (subtitles in English in the YouTube settings). 👈

 Beware, if you were going to put the LinkedIn logo on one of your websites, stop everything.
 Put your hands down and remove the logo from your platforms.
 LinkedIn actually formally forbids you from using its full logo.
 However, you can use its icon, i.e. the “in” part in the blue square.